tuupola/witchcraft/README.md

 }
 ```

-It is all works really nice with ide autocompletes and everything.
+It all works really nice with ide autocompletes and everything.
 Problem is your code looks quite ugly.

 ```php
 $unicorn = new Unicorn();